DataFire/Integrations/integrations/generated/amazonaws_autoscaling_plans/README.md

   region: ""
 });

-amazonaws_autoscaling_plans.CreateScalingPlan({
-  "ScalingPlanName": "",
-  "ApplicationSource": {},
-  "ScalingInstructions": []
-}).then(data => {
+.then(data => {
   console.log(data);
 });
 ```

 ## Description

-<fullname>AWS Auto Scaling</fullname> <p>Use AWS Auto Scaling to quickly discover all the scalable AWS resources for your application and configure dynamic scaling for your scalable resources.</p> <p>To get started, create a scaling plan with a set of instructions used to configure dynamic scaling for the scalable resources in your application.
-AWS Auto Scaling creates target tracking scaling policies for the scalable resources in your scaling plan.
-Target tracking scaling policies adjust the capacity of your scalable resource as required to maintain resource utilization at the target value that you specified.</p>
+<fullname>AWS Auto Scaling</fullname> <p>Use AWS Auto Scaling to quickly discover all the scalable AWS resources for your application and configure dynamic scaling and predictive scaling for your resources using scaling plans.
+Use this service in conjunction with the Amazon EC2 Auto Scaling, Application Auto Scaling, Amazon CloudWatch, and AWS CloudFormation services. </p> <p>Currently, predictive scaling is only available for Amazon EC2 Auto Scaling groups.</p> <p>For more information about AWS Auto Scaling, including information about granting IAM users required permissions for AWS Auto Scaling actions, see the <a href="https://docs.aws.amazon.com/autoscaling/plans/userguide/what-is-aws-auto-scaling.html">AWS Auto Scaling User Guide</a>.</p>

 ## Actions